pascomnet/documentation/site/content/release-notes/pascom18/_index.en.md

 - Implemented support for new Mitel DECT senders
 - Overhauled the concept of roles
 - Instance wizard now includes the option of a peoplefone test trunk
-- Exchange connector can now imports private contacts based on the e-mail address
+- Exchange connector can now import private contacts based on the e-mail address
 - Calls via beroNet hardware are now long-term more reliable

 **MODIFICATIONS:**